raphaelr/node_nanodoc/template/doc/input/index.md

 add your own input files to the `doc/input` folder.
 You can (and probably should!) also change the template in `doc/data/template.html` and `doc/data/css/site.css`.

+Please also read the [Readme](https://github.com/raphaelr/node_nanodoc/blob/master/README.md), which contains a lot of useful information about using nanodoc.

 Links
 -----
 To create links to other pages in the documentation, use the standard Markdown link